Jay-Kip/alx-system_engineering-devops/0x16-api_advanced/README.md

 Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, i am expected to be able to explain to anyone, without the help of Google:
 General

     How to read API documentation to find the endpoints you’re looking for